BSpendlove/bspendlove.github.io/_posts/2020-06-27-cisco-ios-xr-yang-ydk-useful-classes.md

 ﻿---
 layout: post
-title: Cisco XR YDK Useful Moduels
+title: Cisco XR YDK Useful Modules
 subtitle: A list and examples of useful modules in Python
 comments: true
 ---